 Before we get started, let me quickly introduce Event Espresso.

 Billed as an all-in-one event management solution, Event Espresso handles everything from event registration to managing capacity levels to ticketing.
 In fact, the latest plugin, version 4, boasts an impressive 51 premium features in total.
+It’s one of many great WordPress events plugins available today.

 A one-site license for the core Event Espresso plugin is available for $69.95.
 The core plugin is extendable, however, with 16 premium add-ons available.